-2.5 Where a contract is awarded under 2.4, the provisions of 2.1 2.1 will not apply.
+2.5 Where a contract is awarded under 2.4, the provisions of 2.1 will not apply.
 Any extension or variation to the contract shall be submitted to the Executive for approval in accordance with CPR 3.
-The award of any contract under 2.4 shall be reported to the Executive at the earliest opportunity.

 3 WAIVERS OF AND VARIATIONS TO CONTRACT PROCEDURE RULES